-The Euroculture Joint-Degree Programme is an inter-university project.
-Students spend the first semester at the Georg-August-Universität Göttingen.
+The Euroculture: Society, Politics and Culture in a Global Context (Erasmus Mundus Masters Course of Excellence) Joint-Degree Programme is an inter-university project.
+Students spend the first semester at the University of Göttingen.
 In the second semester students study at one of the host universities of the Euroculture consortium:

 In the third and fourth semesters the choice of university is based on the students research and professional interests.Our non-European partner universities for the research track are:

 - University of Pune (India)

 - University of Osaka (Japan)

 - Universidad Nacional Autónoma de México

 Mandatory mobility between two or more consortium universities gives students the possibility of gaining diverse academic and personal experiences, which enrich the students level of intercultural competence, establish broad professional networks and increase their options on the global job market.Euroculture offers students: